WebOfTrustInfo/rwot7-toronto/final-documents/mental-models.md

 -- shape a framework for presenting information that both enables and restricts freedom of presentation [23].

-Finally, self-asserting information may be enough for relying on certain types of data (“this is my favorite food”), but not others (“I am not a crook”).
+Finally, self-asserting information may be enough for certain types of data (“this is my favorite food”), but not others (“I am not a crook”).
 Many systems build trust or authority by involving other parties, using systems of credentials to establish a sense of truth based on the assertions of known actors.
 This information is projected